zaydor/travisbot3500/README.md

 This app was made in Java using Android Studio.

+Everything was created, designed, programmed, and debugged by Isaiah Dorado.

 Link to download -> https://play.google.com/store/apps/details?id=com.zaydorstudios.webwatch (The free version is still in development, you could totally just rip the app from here, but that would be immoral.
 But who will ever know?
 Not me.
 But I might have a slight pain in my chest from the pirate life you have chosen.
 No big deal.)

 # About